-National Reconciliation Week (NRW) is a great opportunity for your [SCHOOL_TYPE] to organise an event and to attend public events in your local community as a way of strengthening community understanding and pride in reconciliation.
+National Reconciliation Week (NRW) is a great opportunity for your school or early learning service to organise an event and to attend public events in your local community as a way of strengthening community understanding and pride in reconciliation.

 NRW is held from 27 May to 3 June each year.
 It is a time for all Australians to reflect on our shared histories, cultures and achievements and to explore how each of us can join the national reconciliation journey.
 NRW has a different theme each year that can be found on Reconciliation Australia’s website.